 This is best exemplified by their acceptance data of their most recent class available on their website.

 As you can see, only 1.9% of people who applied to Columbia’s Vagelos College were accepted.
-To be in that less than 2%, your application has to stand out in every way possible, which means great grades, exceptional letters of recommendation, and extracurriculars that resonate with Columbia’s mission of producing leaders in every aspect of medicine.
+To be in that less than 2%, your application has to stand out in every way possible, which means having exceptional letters of recommendation that resonate with Columbia’s mission of producing leaders in every aspect of medicine, extracurriculars, and great grades.